Emi Sakura: All Elite Wrestling (2019–present)

 On May 25, 2019, Sakura made her debut for All Elite Wrestling (AEW) in a six-woman tag team match at AEW Double or Nothing, teaming with Aja Kong and Yuka Sakazaki in a losing effort against the team of Hikaru Shida, Riho, and Ryo Mizunami.
 She made her return on October 9 at Dynamite, teaming with Bea Priestley in a losing effort against Britt Baker and Riho.
 On the October 29 episode of AEW Dark, Sakura picked up her first victory, pinning Penelope Ford in a four-way match that involved Allie and Sadie Gibbs.
 Sakura would pick up another victory when, at the Thanksgiving Eve special episode of Dynamite on November 27, Sakura teamed up with Bea Priestly to defeat Hikaru Shida and Kris Statlander.
 At Full Gear, she unsuccessfully challenged Riho for the AEW Women's World Championship.

-In February 2021, Sakura along with her protégé Mei Suruga were announced as participants in a tournament for the Women's World Championship as part of the Japanese bracket.
+In February 2021, Sakura, along with her protégé Mei Suruga, were announced as participants in a tournament for the Women's World Championship as part of the Japanese bracket.
 On February 15, Sakura pinned Venny and advanced to the next round.
-The following week, she was eliminated by Sakazaki in the semi-finals.
+The following week, she was eliminated by Yuka Sakazaki in the semi-finals.
 After the match, Sakura attacked Sakazaki with Suruga and Yuna Mizumori who accompanied Sakura to the match, establishing herself as a heel.
 On July 25, Sakura announced that she is returning to AEW full-time.
 On the January 28, 2023, episode of Rampage, Sakura fought the Women's World Champion Jamie Hayter in the main event in a losing effort.
 On the June 2 episode of Rampage, Sakura fought Willow Nightingale for the NJPW Strong Women's Championship, but failed to win the title.
 On the September 6 episode of Dynamite, Sakura lost to Kris Statlander for the AEW TBS Championship.
 On the November 29 episode of Dynamite, she had another shot for the TBS Championship against Julia Hart in a House Rules match, but failed to win the title.

 On October 8, 2024, at Dynamite: Title Tuesday, Sakura fought Mercedes Moné for both the AEW TBS Championship and the NJPW Strong Women's Championship in a losing effort.